Statistically Speaking

 2. the poem ‘Advance’ to Rattle: Poets Respond w/c 6-Apr-26 (news) issue, which was declined.

-3. the poem ‘Ouroboros’ to Rattle: Poets Respond w/c 13-Apr-26 (news) issue, which is awaiting outcome.
+3. the poem ‘Ouroboros’ to Rattle: Poets Respond w/c 13-Apr-26 (news) issue, which was declined.

 Find out about Scribbles and Submissions.